My First Baby Doc Appointment While Expecting

 So, your doc’s gonna dig into your health history, asking about any health stuff or meds you’re on.
 Gotta be real and open here, helps them give you the best care possible.

-Confirming the Bun in the Oven:
+Confirming a Bun in Oven:

 They’ll take a close look to see if you’re expecting, usually with a simple checkup and possibly an ultrasound.
 Hearing that tiny heartbeat for the first time?
 It’s a moment that hits deep—get ready for a rush of emotion that can leave you teary-eyed and smiling all at once.